evgenyb/aks-workshops/05-scaling-options-in-aks/labs/lab-03/readme.md

 | where TimeGenerated > ago(30min)
 ```

 Expand one of the rows and check the `InstanceName` field.
-It contains resource id that consists of several parts (like subscription id, resource group name, resource name etc...) separated by `/`.
+It contains resource id that consists of several parts (subscription id, resource group name, resource name etc...) separated by `/`.

 ![la-run1](images/la-run1.png)